dmbarbour/awelon/AboutABC.md

         v :: a -> (a * 1)
         c :: (a * 1) -> a

 There are many potential "minimal sets" of data plumbing primitives.
 ABC's particular set is aiming for some simple symmetries and optimizations.
-Here, `lzrw` are sufficient to encode any linear manipulations of a structure where the rightmost element remains in place. `v` and `c` are non-linear manipulations (they add and remove structure) and enable motion of the rightmost element.
+Here, `lzrw` is sufficient to encode any linear manipulations of a structure where the rightmost element remains in place. `v` and `c` are non-linear manipulations (they add and remove structure) and enable motion of the rightmost element.

 Example encodings:

         lzrw :: (a * (b * (c * d))) -> (c * (a * (b * d))) -- rot3
-        vrwlc :: (a * b) -> (b * a) -- swap
+        vrwlc :: (a * b) -> (b * a) -- primSwap

 Data plumbing code is often the bulk of the ABC stream, and can be built on metaphors like stack manipulators, navigation, and search.
 A good compiler should greatly optimize much data plumbing code from the runtime.